Stonehenge and Bath- Two ancient wonders in a day

 posted in: Europe, World | 6

 The United Kingdom often doesn’t augur that ‘ancient cultural’ vibe as its other western neighbors like Italy and Greece do.
-But it is home to some of the most amazing symbols of ancient civilizations.
-The Avebury ring, Skara brae, Hadrian’s wall, Edinburg castle and Corfe castle are just a few to name.
-I had the opportunity of visiting two such ancient wonders- Stonehenge and Bath, in a day, in 2015.
+But it’s home to some of the most amazing symbols of ancient civilizations.
+The Avebury ring, Skara brae, Hadrian’s wall, Edinburg castle, Corfe castle, Stonehenge, and ancient Roman city of Bath are just a few to name.
+I had the opportunity of visiting two of the most intriguing ancient wonders- Stonehenge and Bath, in a day in 2015.

 My very first visit to the UK was an official trip, especially to London.
 But the history seeker that I am, I ensured visiting some of the important ancient sites in the country.
 I spent a week in London with my colleagues.
-While my colleagues enjoyed the weekend in London, I planned to take a day-trip to Stonehenge and Bath.
+While my colleagues enjoyed the weekend in London, I planned to take a day-trip to Stonehenge and Bath, two UNESCO World Heritage Sites.
 And, it proved out to be a day to remember.
-London is a very tourist-friendly city.
-There are excellent day trips from London, well organized and professionally managed.
-I booked a seat in a bus with the Anderson Travels for the trip.
-It took us to Stonehenge first in the morning, and in the afternoon, it stopped at the Roman Baths in Somerset.

 Stonehenge- mysterious and fascinating